aniniaa/aerial-image-classification-deep-learning/README.md

 - PyTorch implementation and GPU utilization
 - Statistical analysis and visualization

+## License

+This project is licensed under a View-Only Portfolio License.
+You may view and learn from the code, but commercial use, modification, or redistribution is prohibited.
+See [LICENSE](LICENSE) for full details.

 ---

-Copyright (c) 2025 Alina Alimova, Aniya Bagheri
+*Copyright (c) 2025 Alina Alimova, Aniya Bagheri*

-*This work was completed during MSc studies at the University of Liverpool, demonstrating competency in machine learning and computer vision techniques.*
+*This work was completed during MSc studies at the University of Liverpool, demonstrating advanced competency in machine learning and computer vision techniques.*